ldbc/ldbc_snb_interactive_v1_impls/README.md

         * Set the `warmup` and `operation_count` values so that the warmup and benchmark phases last for 30+ minutes and 2+ hours, respectively.
         * The update streams are the `updateStream_*_{forum,person}.csv` files from the location set in the `ldbc.snb.interactive.updates_dir` configuration property.
 For *n* threads, the framework requires *n* `updateStream_*_forum.csv` and *n* `updateStream_*_person.csv` files.
     * **Output:**
+        * Passed or failed the "schedule audit" (the 95% on-time requirement).
+        * The throughput achieved in the run (operations/second).
-        * The results of the benchmark are printed to the console and saved in the `results/` directory.
+        * The detailed results of the benchmark are printed to the console and saved in the `results/` directory.
-        * The result contains whether the run passed or failed the "schedule audit" (the 95% on-time requirement).
-    * **Parallelism:** Multi-threaded execution is recommended to achieve the best result (for `thread_count=n`, and use the update stream files with `n` partitions).
+    * **Parallelism:** Multi-threaded execution is recommended to achieve the best result.

 For all scripts, configure the parameters file (`driver/${MODE}.properties`) to match your setup and the [scale factor](sf-properties/) of the data set used.